 Courts in New Jersey are strong supporters of mediation and attempt to get couples to settle their differences outside of the courtroom.
 Courts are busy and overloaded with all types of family law matters and judge’s schedules are stretched.
 Divorces can linger for up to one year in the traditional system, if couples refuse to attempt to work together to come up with their own agreement.
 If your divorce has already started, you can simply let the judge know that you are taking your matter to mediation.
 In some situations, the courts may actually mandate couples to try mediation as an attempt to avoid a trial.

 Of course, every couple and every divorce are different.
 The mediator, while experienced in family law, should take the time to understand your specific circumstances and address your individual needs and the needs of your family.
 And, while every divorce is not resolved thru meditation, the majority are.
 Even if you are not able to work out every single issue, getting yourself to the table to hash out at least some of your problems is a great step.
 The more time you spend attempting to negotiate, the less time you will spend in a courtroom.

 Attempt to sit down with your spouse, if possible, even before attending mediation.
 If you both are able to come up with some solutions prior to mediation, your divorce costs, in both time and money will be even less.

-If you are thinking of filing for divorce and are interested in both cost and time saving for you and your family, please contact us today to schedule your free consultation with one of our certified divorce and family law mediators.
+If you are thinking of filing for divorce and are interested in both cost and time saving for you and your family, please contact us today to schedule your initial consultation with one of our certified divorce and family law mediators.